To all you wonderful moms of Graceland students, now and in the future:

 My mom’s heart being at rest takes a lot of pressure off of me.
 But there’s a lot more to Graceland, so I asked her what she thought of the social aspects of Graceland.
 (Again, a Canadian accent is helpful here.)

-“Well, it clouded my judgement, to be honest.
+“Well, it clouded my judgment, to be honest.
 You made friends on your hall (Cheville) so quickly and were so social so immediately that I just felt that’s kind of how things are in college these days.
 It wasn’t until a year later when I dropped your sister off at Dalhousie college… she took much longer to get out and socialize, so it really worried me.
 Your Hogwarts House really helped you and I didn’t realize how valuable it was.”

 By “Hogwarts House,” she means the Graceland “House” system, which greatly resembles the School of Witchcraft and Wizardry’s style.